Sun 06th Jan 2019

 Directions / Parking

-Parking is hardstanding within the park and beside the main access road.
+Parking is on hardstanding within the park and beside the main access road.
 Please share transport where possible.
 Groups intending to enter should advise the organiser in advance to arrange alternative parking.

 Car park entrance off Broxhill Road, Havering-atte-Bower, Romford RM4 1QH, GR TQ 520 925.